Ulcerative colitis is a type of inflammatory bowel disease. A person might wonder: Can probiotics help manage the symptoms?

 Prebiotics can stimulate the gut to produce healthy bacteria.
 They may also prevent unhealthy bacteria from multiplying.

-However, they may also increase the risk of flatulence, bloating, diarrhea, and abdominal pain, which may be especially problematic for people with UC.
+However, they may increase the risk of flatulence, bloating, diarrhea, and abdominal pain, which may be especially problematic for people with UC.

-Learn more about the difference between probiotics and prebiotics
+Learn more about the difference between probiotics and prebiotics.

 Probiotics appear to be safe overall, though there is limited evidence to support or refute this.

-Possible adverse effects may include:
+Possible adverse effects include:

 • an increased risk of infection, especially for people with weakened immune systems